cilium/cilium/Documentation/cmdref/cilium-health.md

   -i, --interval uint        Interval (in seconds) for periodic connectivity probes (default 60)
-      --log-driver strings   Logging endpoints to use for example syslog --log-opt map          Log driver options for cilium-health (default map[]) -p, --passive              Only respond to HTTP health checks --pidfile string       Write the PID to the specified file
+      --log-driver strings   Logging endpoints to use for example syslog --log-opt map          Log driver options for cilium-health (default map[])
 ```

 ### SEE ALSO